T6o/mean-stack-archetype/README.md

 Goal:

-- Authentication with Passport (Local, Google, Facebook)
+- Authentication with Passport (Local, Google, Facebook, Twitter)
 - Group Chat with Soket.io
 - Mail service with SendGrid
 - CRUD operation on MongoDB with Mongoose